jossmac/react-scrolllock/README.md

   }
 }

-// for ease of use there's also an companion component const Page = ({ someProp }) => (
+// for ease of use there's also a companion component const Page = ({ someProp }) => (
   <div>
     ...